Dan Kiley, Courtesy of Aaron Kiley

 Contrails is still heavily used in fourth class training but the funding for publishing it has proven problematic for the Academy over the years.
 The class that gifts this publication not only helps the Academy but makes a lasting mark on every future cadet entering USAFA.
 The Class of 1975 will be recognized in each future edition with our class crest and an address to the new class on a cover page.

 The Air Garden is not what we remember.
-Over the years they have suffered from lack of attention, with reduced water features, deteriorated vegetation and broken marble strips.
+Over the years it has suffered from lack of attention, with reduced water features, deteriorated vegetation and broken marble strips.
 The desire is to restore the Air Garden with the fountains and landscape as close to the original design as possible.
 The Class of 1975 will be recognized for their contribution in this project with a permanent oblast mounted plaque placed on the grounds of the Air Garden (see Air Garden Design Renderings and Gallery, Below) .

 The Quiet Phase Committee selected an overall "stretch goal" of $1.975M, with the first $200K funding the Contrails endowment and the balance applied to the Restoration of the Air Garden.
 We intended to measure the success of our campaign by class participation, not a dollar amount but we wanted to know if we were at least in the right ball park.
 So we validated the stretch goal by contacting 30 classmates to gauge class interest.
 Their response for these two iconic gifts was overwhelming as this small sampling have already made pledges totaling $800,000!
 Many thanks to them and the Quiet Phase Committee members who worked so diligently on our behalf to this point!